By Kate Hunger

 An estimated 60 percent of healthcare workers in the U.S. are allied health professionals.

-The School of Health Professions at UT Health San Antonio represents seven departments of professional programs including Medical Laboratory Sciences, Emergency Health Sciences, Occupational Therapy, Physician Assistant Studies, Physical Therapy, Respiratory Care and Speech-Language Pathology.
+The School of Health Professions at UT Health San Antonio represents five departments of professional programs including Medical Laboratory Sciences, Emergency Health Sciences, Occupational Therapy, Physician Assistant Studies, Physical Therapy, Respiratory Care and Speech-Language Pathology.
 The School of Health Professions provides programs at the bachelor’s, master's and doctoral level.
-More than 600 students have currently enrolled in allied health programs the UT Health Science Center San Antonio.
+More than 700 students have currently enrolled in allied health programs the UT Health Science Center San Antonio.

 National Allied Health Professions Week is recognized by the Association of Schools of Allied Health Professions, an organization that represents allied health education and practice in the United States.